-About MeI chose to become a clinical neuropsychologist because of my interest in brain-behavior relationships.
+About MeI chose to become a board certified in clinical neuropsychologist because of my interest in brain-behavior relationships.
 Neuropsychological evaluations help identify whether changes in thinking have occurred as a result of a medical illness or injury.
 What I enjoy most about being a neuropsychologist is the opportunity to help patients learn to work around their limitations with effective strategies and other forms of assistance.

 I utilize a patient-centered approach that focuses on what patients hope to get out of their neuropsychological evaluations.
 I provide tailored treatment recommendations that emphasize independent functioning.